SourabhShinde818/cypress-google-form-testing-framework/README.md

    - Run test in interactive mode for chrome browser(specfic spec):'npm run test:googleform_headtest_chrome'
    - Run test in interactive mode for firefox browser(specfic spec):'npm run test:googleform_headtest_firefox'
    - Run test in interactive mode for edge browser(specfic spec):'npm run test:googleform_headtest_Edge'

+## Page Object Model
+   - The Page Object Model (POM) is a design pattern in test automation that separates the UI elements of a web application from the test code.
+   - It enhances code readability, reusability, and maintainability by encapsulating interactions with web pages into separate classes called Page Objects.
+   - This pattern promotes cleaner test code and easier maintenance as applications evolve.

 ## Configuration